DigiScore/digiscore.github.io/pages/cards_how_to_use.md

 -   1.2	    Take 3 opportunity cards (+) and spend 5 minutes (time it),
 exploring how each of the cards would change, enhance, transform, expand, deform, or diminish your idea.
-(See Open conversations with the cards above).
+(See Open conversations with the cards in main page).

 -   1.3     Take another 3 opportunity cards (+) and repeat the 5-minute open conversation.